OOTA Creative Writing Class

 Enquiries about the classes can be sent to brucer@iinet.net.au

-These sessions are held on the first Tuesday of the month in between 10am and 12pm in the Seed Room at the Fremantle Arts Centre with Kevin Gillam.
+These sessions are held with Kevin Gillam on the first Tuesday of the month in between 10am and 12pm in the NEW Seed Room (just ask at Reception for directions) at the Fremantle Arts Centre.
 The group will hold up to 10 participants who are requested to bring 11 copies of their poem for critique. $10 per session.
 Please email Kevin if you wish to attend on kgillam63@gmail.com

 Kevin Gillam is a West Australian writer with three books of poetry published, Other Gravities (2003) and Permitted to Fall (2007), both by Sunline Press, and 'Songs sul G' in Two Poets, by Fremantle Press in 2011.
 He was Director of Music at Christ Church Grammar School in Perth for many years.